omahs/.github-3/README.md

 # jewel.cash
-*Receive payments and donations through Crypto.
-Get payed out in Fiat!*
+*Receive payments and donations through Crypto - get payed out in Fiat.*

 ## The app